Skip to Main Content

 MAIN STREET RAG seeks submissions of poetry, fiction, and nonfiction on the following theme: suspense.
 Submit 1–2 poems or story up to 10K words.
 Reading May 31–July 31.
 All submissions by e-mail only.
 Previously published OK, simultaneous submissions not.
 Guidelines for this and other opportunities can be found at: www.mainstreetrag.com.

 AUTHOR-CENTERED PUBLISHER seeks submissions of fiction, nonfiction, and poetry manuscripts for our unique publishing system.
 Cawing Crow Press offers a fair evaluation process that works with you to take your manuscript from submission to publication.
-No charge for our publication services, with 70% royalties paid on profits.
+No charge for our publication services.
+70% royalties paid on profits.
 More information: www.cawingcrowpress.com.

 HUDSON WHITMAN/Excelsior College Press: We’re not your father’s college press!
 No tomes, no scholarship, only great nonfiction.
-Acquisitions: health/nursing, military, alt education, biz & tech.
+Acquisitions: health/nursing, military, alt education, biz, and tech.
 Electronic submissions via Submittable.
 Look us over! www.hudsonwhitman.com.
 Twitter: @ExcelsiorPress.

 OMONOMANY PUBLISHING.
 We publish poetry, fiction, and nonfiction.
 Send SASE, sample chapter, and outline to 2095 Exeter Rd., Ste.
 80-263, Germantown, TN 38138.

-LAMBEY PRESS is a new and independent literary press seeking editors and manuscripts.
-Submit manuscripts of short stories, novellas, zines, chapbooks, novels, personal narratives, and other types of storytelling.
-Specifically: queer and POC fiction or nonfiction that embraces spiritualism, sexuality, or gender.
+LAMBEY PRESS is an independent literary press aiming to publish queer women of color voices from “back home.”
+Submit fiction or nonfiction manuscripts of short stories, novellas, personal narratives, and other types of storytelling on spiritualism, sexuality, or gender.
+Seeking editors and manuscripts.
 No fee to submit.
 Rolling deadline. http://lambeypress.com.

 BLUELINE: A Literary Magazine Dedicated to the Spirit of the Adirondacks seeks poems, stories, and essays about the Adirondacks and regions similar in geography and spirit, focusing on nature’s shaping influence.
 We also welcome nonfiction about the region’s literature or culture.
 Submission period July 1 through November 30.
 Decisions mid-February.
 Payment in copies.
 Simultaneous submissions accepted if identified as such.
 Please notify immediately if your submission is placed elsewhere.
 Electronic submissions encouraged, as Word files, to email@example.com.
 Please identify the genre’s work in the subject line.
 Further information at www.bluelinemagadk.com.